Intelligent-Quads/iq_sim/README.md

 This repo hosts gazebo worlds for various drone scenarios and various drone configurations.
 This Repo is specifically designed to work with the Ardupilot control system, and utilizes the ardupilot gazebo plugin to allow the ardupilot control software to interface and control the model drone in gazebo.

+## Community Discord Server

+Come be a part of the growing community of drone application developers!
+Join the the conversation in our [discord](https://discord.gg/xZjXaAf).

 ## IQ Tutorials
 This Repo is part of the Intelligent Quads Software Development tutorial series.
 Please take a look at the following resources to learn more about how to use this repository.